 Remember to wash your hands when handling food, whether shopping, cooking, eating, or cleaning up.

-“Aseptic” – Shelf stable, food safe, and in no need of refrigeration (until opened).
+“Aseptic” – Shelf stable, refrigerate after opening.
 As an example, cow’s milk (organic and conventional) comes aseptically packaged, making it great for grocery deliveries where you may not be home to catch immediately, or when we need to pack it to use later (you know, like camping, or in olden days when we packed lunches).

 “No Sugar” – a different product, like honey, molasses, or maple syrup, may be used (which doesn’t mean no carbohydrate or sugar, or no calories, for that matter).
 I made muffins that used honey the other day.
 Remember, this is in regards to a recipe that someone may share or post – it is not to be confused with the legally defined “no sugar added” that applies to food packaging.

 “Recipe” – a basic guide for an idea of how much stuff to put in the pot.
 Seriously.
 Unless you are baking of course, where being precise matters to get the baked goods to come out right.
 If you have a recipe that calls for chicken but you have lean pork loin, no worries.
-If your recipe calls for black beans but you use pinto beans, oke doke.
+If your recipe calls for black beans but you use pinto beans, great!
 If you are supposed to use fresh tomatoes but you use a can of tomatoes, no biggie.
-I’ve done all of these things.
+I’ve done these things.
 I like a recipe as a guide for approximate amounts of ingredients, especially spices, and for cook times.
-Beyond that, it’s fair game and you can happily use whatever veggies/meat/beans/grain you want to, pretty much.
+Beyond that, it’s pretty much fair game and you can try whatever veggies/meat/beans/grain you want.

 Shortening, oil, butter – This is your fat component and mostly, you can do a one for one swap, and when baking, you can use a fruit puree or applesauce for some or all of the fat (I just did this to use up some applesauce I had).